Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Fear not the path of Truth for the lack of People walking on it.
+> The whole problem with the world is the fools and fanatics are always so sure of themselves, and wiser people are full of doubts.

 <!-- QUOTE_END -->